IzaKastra/bg_job_guides/rdm.md

 Thibron (TP Bonus +1000) was allowed for these sets since RDM gets access to Distract III.

 [[Flametongue]], [[Ice Brand]], and [[Wizard's Rod]] were not included.
-However, Flametongue was a clear winning in nearly all weapon skill off-hands during testing due to its large STR modifier and STR bonus, even beating Naegling for main-hand Savage Blade at high buffs.
+However, Flametongue was the clear winner in the off-hand for nearly all physical weapon skill, even beating Naegling for main-hand Savage Blade at high buffs (assuming 15 buffs for Naegling's attack+%).

 RDM sets used Dia3 instead of Dia2 and always had Composure, Temper II, Distract III, and Gain-STR enabled.